tenorviol/node-facebook-sdk/readme.md

 The tests have been ported to run using nodeunit.
 This was the easiest way to confirm the new node.js library works as expected.
-Some new tests have been added to cover some edge cases, and some have been removed that are not relevant in the new environment.
+Some new tests have been added to cover edge cases, and others that are not relevant in the new environment have been removed.